 The first month of pregnancy is a special one, as it is the moment when the woman finds out that she is expecting.
 Even though it is not visible yet, she is able to feel the first pregnancy symptoms by the end of this month.
-It is at this point when a pregnancy test can provide you with an accurate result.
+It is at this point that a pregnancy test can provide you with an accurate result.

 Pregnancy starts when the sperm meets the egg in the Fallopian tube.
 From this moment on, a zygote starts to form (one-cell embryo), which will grow on a daily basis until it reaches the blastocyst stage.

-Below you have an index with the 7 points we are going to deal with in this article.
+Provided below is an index with the 6 points we are going to expand on in this article.

 What happens in the first month of pregnancy?

-Before examining the details of the first month of pregnancy week by week, it should be notes that gynecologists and all professionals from the field of assisted human reproduction start counting the weeks of pregnancy with the date of the last menstrual period (LMP).
+Before examining the details of the first month of pregnancy week by week, it should be noted that gynecologists and all professionals from the field of assisted human reproduction start counting the weeks of pregnancy with the date of the last menstrual period (LMP).